kalvir781/kalv/cv/index.md

 ## 2023 - 2025
 Travelling and researching computer science, symbology and humanity for future projects of Good.
-Building prototypes with Apple Lidar for NORT and designs for a new computer interface, one with perhaps one button.
+Building prototypes with Apple Lidar for NORT and a new peripheral for computers using hands, called Kon Hand.

 # Talks & Podcast
 1997 Future of Digital Britain organized by Tomorrows World.